 Cheap Sheds has supplied more outdoor storage buildings to Australians and New Zealanders than any other online retailer and one of the most challenging parts of our business is delivery.
-Delivering Garden Sheds, garages and carports is tough.
-If you think about the size of the products we are carting around the country there is bound to be some obstacles.
+Delivering Garden Sheds, garages, and carports is tough.
+If you think about the size of the products we are carting around the country there are bound to be some obstacles.

 Some of our buildings are up to 1.5 tons and very fragile.

 I never forget that when the idea of Cheap Sheds was born back in 2007, anyone I shared it with told me to reconsider.
 Back then selling sheds and garages on the internet was a foreign concept.

 Most people looked at me and asked “Sheds … online?” or something along those lines, and then sharing their thoughts on why it would not work.

 Delivery was on nearly everyone’s list…